Daith Piercings For Migraines

 Acupuncture is considered an alternative health treatment in the west.
 It’s based on traditional Chinese medicine.
 Acupuncture has become widely accepted by many modern medical practitioners.

 It doesn’t work in the same way as conventional treatments, but centuries of anatomical study have made acupuncture results fairly accurate at treating a range of ailments.

 In traditional Chinese medicine, acupuncture has been used to treat headaches like migraines for thousands of years.
 And the advantage of acupuncture and daith piercings over conventional migraine treatments, which are systemic drugs, is that acupuncture has an extremely low risk of side effects.

 The idea is that getting a daith piercing and wearing an earring in it, will continuously compress a pressure point in the ear that is related to migraines.

 As with acupuncture itself, different people will get different results.
 If you like the appearance of daith piercing and suffer from migraines, it doesn’t hurt to try it out as a treatment.

-Polls of individuals who have received daith piercings for migraines and headaches indicate that a little less than half of those surveyed experienced some relief for migraines from their daith piercings.
-The only risk is involved with trying daith piercings for migraines is the same risks that go with any cartilage piercing.
+Polls of individuals who have received daith piercings for migraines and headaches, indicate that a little less than half of those surveyed, experienced some relief for migraines from their daith piercings.
+The only risks involved when trying daith piercings for migraines, are the same risks that come with any cartilage piercing.

 Is There a Daith Piercing Placebo Effect?